catalyst-fp7/documents/interoperability/interoperability.md

 1. Importation of messages from the server platforms to the message database.
 The output of that operation needs to follow this specification, but its process is self-contained.
-2. Client-server interactions in complex visualizations: There are too many different ways to do this to impose a single one.
+2. Client-server interactions in complex visualisations: There are too many different ways to do this to impose a single one.
-3. Asynchronous visualization tasks: The specifics can be handled by an appropriate widget.
+3. Asynchronous visualisation tasks: The specifics can be handled by an appropriate widget.
 4. Quotes: Importation of quotes into the comments database may vary.
 The resulting quote data will be made in OpenAnnotation, as described later.
 5. Graph edition: Each platform will implement its own mechanisms for communication between front-end and back-end, such as edition of graph data.
 In general, such mechanisms tend to be tightly coupled to the internal data model.